Youth projects

 Józef Komem Flakowicz talks about his wartime experiences - the meeting with the author took place at the Main Library of the Adam Asnyk Municipal Public Library in Kalisz.

-Serbian Interviews
+Serbian interviews

 Ida Labudović